Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Supplementary Analysis

-\paragraph{S2FT.} Following the original paper~\citep{NEURIPS2024_6e3b9fb0}, we sparsely tune the down projection layers using a parameter count equivalent to LoRA with a rank of 8 (Table \ref{tab:params_cpt}).
-We additionally evaluate larger parameter budgets equivalent to ranks of 16, 32, and 64.
-We also test the combination of ``Down and Output'' projection tuning to determine if the poor performance reported for Mistral and Llama3 (attributed to inflexible selection in multi-query attention) applies to OLMo 2.

-First, as noted in \S\ref{sec:analysis}, the default setting preserves source capabilities effectively (3.3\% average drop vs. 4.0\% for SSU-Wanda) but yields minimal target gains (2.3\% vs. 30.7\%).
-Increasing the trainable parameter budget (i.e., reducing sparsity) improves target performance but erodes source capabilities.
-At the equivalent of rank 64, S2FT exhibits a larger source drop (8.2\%) than SSU-Wanda (4.0\%) while still achieving lower target gains (15.0\% vs. 30.7\%).
-As larger capacities progressively degrade source performance without matching the target gains of SSU-Wanda, we conclude that no optimal S2FT configuration exists to surpass SSU in our problem setup.
-Finally, we confirm that tuning ``Down and Output'' projections yields suboptimal results, causing severe relative drops of up to 23.1\% in monolingual source tasks and 9.25\% in target tasks.
-In summary, regardless of sparsity-level adjustments, only SSU provides robust source preservation while elevating target language abilities to levels comparable to FFT.
+\textbf{S2FT}: Following the original paper~\citep{NEURIPS2024_6e3b9fb0}, we sparsely tune the down projection layers using a parameter count equivalent to LoRA with a rank of 8 (Table \ref{tab:params_cpt}).
+We expand the S2FT evaluation by increasing the trainable parameter budget to match LoRA ranks of 16, 32, and 64.
+We also test the ``Down and Output'' projection tuning strategy to determine if the poor performance reported for Mistral and Llama3 (attributed to inflexible selection in multi-query attention) applies to OLMo 2.
+First, increasing the parameter budget improves target performance slightly but erodes source capabilities without ever matching SSU.
+At the equivalent of rank 64, S2FT suffers a larger source drop (8.2\%) than SSU-Wanda (4.0\%) while achieving only half the target gains (15.0\% vs. 30.7\%).
+Second, we confirm that tuning ``Down and Output'' projections yields suboptimal results for OLMo 2, causing severe drops of up to 23.1\% in source tasks.
+In summary, regardless of sparsity-level adjustments, only SSU provides robust source preservation while improving target language abilities to levels comparable to FFT.